Cold Case: Child Rape

 The suspect was described as a medium-complexioned black male with short hair.
 He was about six feet tall and was wearing a black-and-white striped shirt.

-Anyone with information about this crime is asked to contact Charles County Crime Solvers by calling 1-866-411-TIPS, by texting CHARLES + your tip to CRIMES (274637) or by submitting a web tip.
+Anyone with information that could help us solve this case is asked to contact Charles County Crime Solvers by calling 1-866-411-TIPS, by texting CHARLES + your tip to CRIMES (274637) or by submitting a web tip.
 Crime Solvers is offering a reward of up to $1,000 for information that leads to an arrest or indictment.
 All individuals who provide tips through Crime Solvers will remain anonymous.

 Advances in DNA technology allow our Forensic Science Unit (FSU) to compare evidence collected in cold cases to the DNA samples of certain arrested and convicted offenders stored in state and national databases.
 In 2009, FSU submitted evidence from this case and identified a suspect, James Clinton Cole, 52, of no fixed address.